-The role of Management.
-For compensation decisions relating to executive officers other than the Chief Executive Officer, the Compensation Committee considers recommendations from our Chief Executive Officer and Executive Chairman.
-When determining compensation for our Chief Executive Officer (formerly our Co-Chief Executive Officers) and Executive Chairman, the Compensation Committee considers such factors as competitive industry salaries, an assessment of the Chief Executive Officer's (formerly each Co-Chief Executive Officer's) and the Executive Chairman's contributions made during the preceding year, and his respective industry expertise.
+The Role of Management.
+For compensation decisions relating to executive officers other than the Chief Executive Officer and Executive Chairman, the Compensation Committee considers recommendations from our Chief Executive Officer and Executive Chairman.
+When determining compensation for our Chief Executive Officer and Executive Chairman, the Compensation Committee considers such factors as competitive industry salaries, an assessment of the Chief Executive Officer's and the Executive Chairman's contributions made during the preceding year, and each of their respective industry expertise.
 The Chief Executive Officer and Executive Chairman do not participate in the deliberations of the Compensation Committee regarding their own compensation.

-Role of the Independent Compensation Consultant.
-For 2023, the Company retained Pearl Meyer as its independent compensation consultant to provide analysis and recommendations that inform the Compensation Committee's decisions with respect to executive officer compensation, including, among other things, analysis and input on compensation program structure and performance measures and goals.
-Pearl Meyer did not perform any other services for the Company in 2023.
+The Role of the Independent Compensation Consultant.
+For 2024, the Company retained Pearl Meyer as its independent compensation consultant to provide analysis and recommendations that inform the Compensation Committee's decisions with respect to executive officer compensation, including, among other things, analysis and input on compensation program structure and performance measures and goals.
+Pearl Meyer did not perform any other services for the Company in 2024.
 The Company has reviewed the independence of Pearl Meyer under applicable SEC and Nasdaq rules and believes that Pearl Meyer does not have any conflicts of interest in advising the Company.

 The Role of the Peer Group.
 The Compensation Committee believes that it is important when making its compensation-related decisions to be informed as to the current practices of similarly situated companies.
-For purposes of setting compensation levels for 2023, and historically, the Compensation Committee reviewed broad-based third-party surveys and other information collected from public and private sources regarding the compensation for executive officers of comparably sized companies.
-However, ensuring that our compensation peer group is aligned with our business objectives and stockholder expectations is a priority - especially as we evolve at a rapid pace.
+Historically, for purposes of setting compensation levels, the Compensation Committee reviewed broad-based third-party surveys and other information collected from public and private sources regarding the compensation for executive officers of comparably sized companies.
+However, ensuring that our compensation peer group is aligned with our business objectives and stockholder expectations is a priority-especially as we evolve at a rapid pace.
 In February 2024, our independent compensation consultant conducted a comprehensive analysis to develop a formal compensation peer group that is aligned with our valuation and growth trajectory.
 The analysis looked at companies operating in the health care providers and services sector as well as the health care technology industry with a comparable market capitalization (targeting companies with a market value of between 0.3x and 3.0x of our market value) and revenue (targeting companies with revenues between 0.5x and 3.5x our estimated revenue).
-Our Compensation Committee also qualitatively evaluated each prospective peer group company based on business focus and corporate strategy to identify companies in a similar space, to the extent possible, and seeks to maintain year-over-year continuity in our peer group by maintaining flexibility in applying the foregoing criteria, particularly in uncertain market conditions.
-The compensation peer group companies selected by our Compensation Committee for 2024 executive compensation purposes are listed below along with graphs of the Company and the peer group's stock performance for five years, three years, and one year.
-The annual changes shown in the graphs are based on the assumption that \$100 was invested in each common stock on base year, and that all dividends were reinvested.
-The stock price performance included in the line graph below is not necessarily indicative of future stock price performance.
+Our Compensation Committee also qualitatively evaluated each prospective peer group company based on business focus and corporate strategy to identify companies in a similar space, to the extent possible, and intends to maintain year-over-year continuity in our peer group by maintaining flexibility in applying the foregoing criteria, particularly in uncertain market conditions.
+The compensation peer group companies selected by our Compensation Committee for 2024 executive compensation purposes are listed below.

-agilon health, inc. HealthEquity, Inc. Health Catalyst, Inc. Alignment Healthcare, Inc. NeueHealth, Inc. RadNet, Inc. Chemed Corporation Premier, Inc. Teladoc Health, Inc. Evolent Health, Inc. Privia Health Group, Inc. Veradigm Inc.
+agilon health, inc. Health Catalyst, Inc. Privia Health Group, Inc. Alignment Healthcare, Inc. HealthEquity, Inc. RadNet, Inc. Chemed Corporation NeueHealth, Inc. Teladoc Health, Inc. Evolent Health, Inc. Premier, Inc. Veradigm Inc.

-It is important to note that this market data is not the sole determinant in setting pay levels for the named executive officers.
+It is important to note that this market data regarding peer group compensation is not the sole determinant in setting pay levels for the named executive officers.
 The Compensation Committee also considers Company and individual performance and the nature of an individual's role within the Company, as well as his or her experience and contributions to his or her current role when making its compensation-related decisions.